Danielius Alseika: Medical career

 In 1913, Alseika moved to Vienna to attend further medical courses.
 After the outbreak of World War I, he managed to return to Lithuania and was drafted into the Imperial Russian Army.
 He worked as a doctor in Daugavpils, Petrograd, and other locations.
 He found himself in charge of a war hospital in Minsk when Germans occupied the city in early 1918.
 Soon after, he established the Lithuanian Sanitary Aid Society.
 The society treated and vaccinated war refugees returning via Minsk to Lithuania.
 Those who could afford, were asked to pay for the treatments.
 The society then used the funds to purchase equipment and other inventory of the war hospital and relocated it to Vilnius in July 1918.
 The new hospital was opened in November 1918 and continued to operate until 1941.
-Alseika was the director of the hospital until 1933 and chairman of the society until his death in 1936.
+Alseika was the director of the hospital until 1933 and chairman of the society until he died in 1936.

-In 1919–1921, Alseika served as city and district doctor of Vilnius.
+In 1919–1921, Alseika served as the city and district doctor of Vilnius.
 In this position, he had to combat a cholera outbreak.
 In his article published in Medicina, Alseika described how he contained an outbreak that infected 70 people, of which 28 died, in August–October 1921.
 He also published two booklets on medical inventions (1932) and prevention of tuberculosis (1936).